childsb/glusterfs-hadoop-docs/General_Configuration_CDH5.markdown

 ## TESTING STARTUP

 1) su to user "yarn".
+This user is created for you when you yum install cloudera hadoop.

 2) You can now restart all your hadoop services.
 A simple snippet to do this follows: